-Project CT15013: Citrus Quality Standards (Stage 3) was randomly selected as one of the 15 investments under MT18011 and was analysed in this report.
+Project CT15013: Citrus Quality Standards (Stage 3) was randomly selected as one of the 15 investments under MT18011 and also was randomly selected as one of the investments under MT19012 and was analysed in this report.

 General Method

 The impact assessment follows general evaluation guidelines that are now well entrenched within the Australian primary industry research sector including Research and Development Corporations, Cooperative Research Centres, State Departments of Agriculture, and some universities.
 The approach includes both qualitative and quantitative descriptions that are in accord with the impact assessment guidelines of the CRRDC (CRRDC, 2018).